boldflight/BibleConverter/test_EPUB/output/matt.md

 [1] In those days John the Baptist came into the wilderness of Judea proclaiming, [2] “Repent, for the kingdom of heaven is near.”
 [3] For he is the one about whom the prophet Isaiah had spoken:
+“The voice of one shouting in the wilderness,
+‘Prepare the way for the Lord, make his paths straight.’”
 [4] Now John wore clothing made from camel’s hair with a leather belt around his waist, and his diet consisted of locusts and wild honey.
 [5] Then people from Jerusalem, as well as all Judea and all the region around the Jordan, were going out to him, [6] and he was baptizing them in the Jordan River as they confessed their sins.